 To put this in perspective, as per the typical home value in Delaware, you may have to spend $14,519-$21,778 in commission.

 If you want to avoid paying hefty commissions, you can list your property for a flat fee or with no commission at all!
-Choosing FSBO (For Sale by Owner) and listing your home with a Flat Fee MLS Service in Delaware can help you save more.
+Choosing FSBO (For Sale by Owner) and listing your home with an MLS Flat Fee Delaware plan can help you save more.
 What’s more, you pay zero realtor commission if your buyer has no agent.

-» How to Sell a House By Owner in Delaware: A Comprehensive Guide
+» How to Sell a Home Without a Realtor in Delaware: A Comprehensive Guide

 15. Recording Fee